The Path to Sustainable Wellness:

 Ethical Partners & Verified Brands

 SativaCore’s recommendations are independent and guided by transparent criteria grounded in publicly available research.
 We partner with brands that share our commitment to transparency, third-party laboratory rigor (COAs), and manufacturing excellence.
-Below are the partners whose standards align with our pursuit of human balance.
+Below are the partners whose standards align with our pursuit of sustainable wellness.

 Partners icon.